-If you are enrolled for January Term and living in University housing, there is a housing charge for January Term apart from your fall and spring room or apartment costs.
-First year students are not charged housing for January Term, but will pay for board.
+If you are enrolled for January Term and living in university housing, there is no housing charge for January Term apart from your fall and spring room or apartment costs.
+First year students are not charged for housing for January Term but will pay for board.
 Any student who is not enrolled for January Term or who chooses to commute from home may not occupy University housing during January Term.
-Anyone found in violation of this policy will be charged for January Term housing.